pret/pokecrystal/docs/event_commands.md

 If <code><i>mon_id</i></code> = `USE_SCRIPT_VAR`, then it uses `[wScriptVar]` instead.

-Used in a script to display a given Pokémon name in a dialogue box.
+Used to display a given Pokémon name in a dialogue box.
 See [maps/ElmsLab.asm](https://github.com/pret/pokecrystal/blob/master/maps/ElmsLab.asm#L177) as an example.

 ## `$41`: <code>getitemname <i>string_buffer</i>, <i>item_id</i></code>